DADEVFA/Milestone2/README.md

 I want to understand the layout and reason for the sites functions without having to focus too much.
 I want to be able hear a sample of any song before I go to another platform to stream the full song.
 ```
 1) The call to action button takes me straight to music portfolio.
-Even if I scrolls down, I will see ones again the latest songs released.
+Even if I scroll down, I will see ones again the latest songs released.
 2) There is not much happening on the site, so the layout and understandment is fairly simple.
 3) On indiviudal page for songs, I have the possibility to press preview button to get a sample of the music.